aminehmida/medots/README.md

 You will usually have to run `medots deploy` in the repo where the `dots.yaml` file is saved.

 The best way to discover medots features is by building a real world `dots.yaml` config file.

+After installing the tool, check the [Features by example](#features-by-example) section to see how to use the `dots.yaml` file.

 ## Install